josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 12.1.
 Building Secure ML Systems

-* **Data Security in Google Cloud**: Ensures the security of users' and employees' data through various built-in security measures.
+* **Data Security**: Google Cloud provides built-in security measures for enterprise users' data
-    * *_Encryption_*: Protects data both while it is stored on servers (at rest) and when it is transmitted over the internet (in transit).
+* _**Encryption Measures**_:
-        + **At Rest Encryption**: Protects data from unauthorized access while it is stored on Google Cloud's servers.
+    * Data at Rest: Encrypting stored data to protect it from unauthorized access
-        + **In Transit Encryption**: Protects data as it is transmitted between devices, applications, and Google Cloud services.
+    * Data in Transit: Encrypting data while it is being transmitted over the internet

 ---

 ### 12.1.1.
 Encryption at Rest

-* **Encryption Overview**
+* **Encryption in Google Cloud**:
-    * _Google encrypts data at rest by default, with customer-managed options available_
+    * Data is encrypted at rest by default with customer-managed or Google-managed keys.
-    * Encryption occurs before data is sent to Cloud Storage and BigQuery (client-side) or after it arrives (server-side)
+    * AEAD encryption can be used for individual table values in BigQuery.

-* **Data Integrity**
+* **Hash Integrity Checking**:
-    * Google Cloud Storage supports CRC32C and MD5 hashes for data integrity
+    * Google Cloud Storage supports CRC32C and MD5 hashes to check data integrity.

-    * Server-side encryption provides protection against corruption
+* **Encryption Types**:

-* **Encryption Key Management**
+    * Server-side encryption occurs after data is received, before disk storage.
-    * Customer-managed keys can be used with Google Cloud Key Management Service
+    * Client-side encryption occurs before data is sent, with encrypted data arriving at Cloud Storage.

 ---